-Hurricane Delta erupts to Category 3 strength as it targets Cancun, and Louisiana later this week
+Hurricane Delta erupts to Category 4 strength as it targets Cancun.
+Louisiana to be hit later this week.

 Hurricane Delta now

-Hurricane warnings are in effect for the Yucatan Peninsula between Tulum to Dzilam, Mexico, as well as Cozumel.
+Hurricane warnings are in effect for the Yucatán Peninsula between Tulum and Dzilam, Mexico, as well as Cozumel.
 That’s where the National Hurricane Center warns that “extremely dangerous storm surge and hurricane conditions are expected,” with the potential for “areas of significant flash flooding” inland as well.

 Tropical storm warnings have been issued for portions of western Cuba and the Cayman Islands.

-At 11 a.m.
-Tuesday, Hurricane Delta was a Category 3 storm with 115 mph winds, centered 320 miles east-southeast of Cozumel, Mexico.
-Infrared satellite imagery revealed warming cloud tops near the the storm’s center, a sign its eye was beginning to emerge.
+At 11:20 a.m.
+Tuesday, the Hurricane Center found Delta had rapidly intensified to a Category 4 storm with 130 mph winds, centered 315 miles east-southeast of Cozumel, Mexico.
+Infrared satellite imagery revealed warming cloud tops near the storm’s center, a sign its eye was beginning to emerge.

-A recent Hurricane Hunters aircraft reconnaissance mission reported that a six mile wide eye was visible on radar.
-Around it, a furious eyewall containing the storm’s most dangerous winds raged.
+A recent Hurricane Hunters aircraft reconnaissance mission reported that a six-mile-wide eye was visible on radar.
+Around it raged a furious eyewall containing the storm’s most dangerous winds.

 The storm had accelerated its forward motion overnight, heading to the west northwest at 16 mph.

 Despite its impressive strength, Delta is a small hurricane.
-Hurricane force winds only extend outwards 25 miles from the center.
+Hurricane force winds only extend outward 25 miles from the center.
 When storms like Delta have compact, dense cores, it’s easier for them to rapidly fluctuate in intensity.

-That’s already helped Delta to leap to near major hurricane strength just a day after it was getting its act together as a tropical depression.
-Rapid intensification will continue, and a Category 3 is likely by lunchtime Tuesday.
-Delta will probably be an ominous Category 4 storm early Wednesday as it nears the Yucatán Peninsula.
+That’s already helped Delta leap to major hurricane strength just a day after it was getting its act together as a tropical depression.
+Rapid intensification will continue and Delta will probably be a strong Category 4 storm early Wednesday as it nears the Yucatán Peninsula.
+Intensification to Category 5 cannot be ruled out.

-Rapid intensification is more likely in a warming world, and atmospheric scientists fear that the increasing frequency of rapid intensification prior to landfall could lead to higher-stakes challenges in hurricane prediction.
+Rapid intensification is more likely in a warming world, and atmospheric scientists fear that the increasing frequency of rapid intensification before landfall could lead to higher-stakes challenges in hurricane prediction.

 Impact to Mexico

-There is a growing chance that Delta could be devastating in Mexico’s Yucatán Peninsula, with winds gusting over 120 or 130 mph in the hurricane’s eyewall.
+There is a growing chance that Delta could be devastating in Mexico’s Yucatán Peninsula, with winds gusting over 130 mph in the hurricane’s eyewall.
 Because Delta’s radius of maximum winds is so small but potent, subtle shifts in the storm’s track will have enormous bearings on impacts.

 Right now, it appears the popular vacation resort city of Cancun could endure a close pass or direct hit from the still-strengthening cyclone.
-Cancun, whose economy is largely structured around tourism, has already seen a major reduction in revenue due to the covid-19 pandemic.
+Cancun, whose economy is largely structured around tourism, has already suffered a major reduction in revenue due to the covid-19 pandemic.

-Equally dangerous will be the 6 to 9 foot storm surge forecast by the National Hurricane Center.
+Equally dangerous will be the 6- to 9-foot storm surge forecast by the National Hurricane Center.
 The surge will primarily occur near and just to the right of the eye.

-"Near the coast, the surge will be accompanied by large and dangerous waves,” warned the National Hurricane Center.
+“Near the coast, the surge will be accompanied by large and dangerous waves,” warned the National Hurricane Center.

 Dozens of resorts occupy the “Hotel Zone” of Punta Cancun, the barrier island a few miles east of downtown Cancun.
 The island sits just above sea level.

-A half a foot of rain with localized ten inch amounts can be expected as well, coming just days after Tropical Storm Gamma drenched the region.
-Conditions in the Yucatán Peninsula will rapidly deteriorate on Tuesday evening and night, reaching their worst overnight before the storm subsides there late Wednesday morning.
+A half a foot of rain with localized 10-inch amounts can be expected, as well, coming just days after Tropical Storm Gamma drenched the region.
+Conditions in the Yucatán Peninsula are forecast to rapidly deteriorate on Tuesday evening and night, reaching their worst overnight before the storm subsides there late Wednesday morning.

 Delta could become the strongest hurricane to strike Cancun since Wilma in 2005.